anitavishanolia/chatpdf/README.md

-## Chat with PDF and Images (pdf-chat)
+## Chat with PDF and Images

 A Next.js 14 app that lets you upload PDFs or images, then chat with the content.
-It can summarize pages, answer questions grounded in the selected page, analyze resumes against a job description, generate audio from text, and rewrite code to reduce plagiarism.
+It can summarize pages, answer questions grounded in the selected page, analyze resumes against a job description.
 Uploads are handled via Edge Store and data is stored in Firebase.

 ### Key Features
 - **Chat over PDFs**: Extracts text per page using LangChain `PDFLoader`, maintains short chat history, and streams answers from OpenAI.